kros/PropertiesMGR/README.md

 # PropertiesMGR
-Load properties in a init /property file as properties in an object.
+Load properties from property / init file as properties in an object.